DuPage County Estate Planning Attorney

 - Living Wills: Living wills are directives that provide instructions on which death-delaying healthcare procedures you wish to have done if you are in terminal condition.

-Probate and estate planning is essential for giving your loved ones certainty regarding your final affairs, as well as potential healthcare decisions that may arise in the future.
+Estate planning is essential for giving your loved ones certainty regarding your final affairs, as well as potential healthcare decisions that may arise in the future.
 To ensure that you have an enforceable estate plan that covers your specific needs, contact Michael V. LoCicero, Attorney at Law at 630-932-7007 for a free consultation.
-Our DuPage County estate planning lawyer represents clients for wills, trusts, probates and other estate planning issues in Cook County and DuPage County; including the city of Chicago, and its suburbs, as well as Elmhurst, Villa Park, Lombard, Oak Brook, Bensenville, Itasca, Hillside, Darien, Lemont, Naperville, Wheaton, Willowbrook, and other surrounding Illinois communities.
+Our DuPage County estate planning lawyer represents clients for wills, trusts, probate, and other estate planning issues in Cook County and DuPage County; including the city of Chicago and its suburbs, as well as Elmhurst, Villa Park, Lombard, Oak Brook, Bensenville, Itasca, Hillside, Darien, Lemont, Naperville, Wheaton, Willowbrook, and other surrounding Illinois communities.